ekmolloy/reu2019-tutorials/1-campus-cluster/README.md

 qstat -u [YourNetID]
 ```

-Finally,  To add your script to the repository, type
+To add your script to the repository, type

 ```
 git add a_run_fastme.pbs